smr-monitoring/MRNE395-2025FA/docs/01-syllabus.md

 * conduct coastal monitoring independently and with a team using standard operating procedures
 * Manage and report coastal monitoring data

-### Grading and assessment {-}
+### Assignments {-}
-This course emphasizes qualitative feedback and self-assessment over numeric evaluation.
-Our assessment system in this class will be "ungrading."
-Education researcher Alfie Kohn [makes a compelling case](https://www.alfiekohn.org/article/case-grades/) that grading doesn't improve learning and can sometimes even harm learning.
-Therefore, rather than submitting work in exchange for a letter or number grade, your peers and I will provide qualitative feedback and you will self-assess your learning.
-Once you’ve gotten oriented with the goals of the course and how the various assignments are designed to assess your achievement of these goals, we’ll work together to come up with a set of criteria for your self-evaluation.
-At the mid-point and end of the semester, you'll compile a portfolio of your work, reflect on your learning, and make a case for the letter grade you have earned based on your portfolio and these criteria.

-This system is designed to spark your inner motivation to do your best work.
-We have all been "raised" in a system where most of our learning efforts have revolved around grades, so I know it may be challenging to deviate from that system.
-I hope that this experience, which puts you in charge of your own learning process and assessment, will be liberating.

-**Assignments**

-Throughout the semester, we will have some take-home assignments to complete.
-At the beginning of the semester, they will take the form of guided readings to get you up to speed on coastal restoration and monitoring.
-These homeworks are designed to help you understand and retain course content in greater depth that can be covered in class.

-Later, you'll work on a project doing a deep dive into water quality monitoring sensors.
-The final product will be a presentation to the class on your sensor, and there will be a series of interim assignments designed to guide you in completing the final presenation.
+**Homework**

+Regular homework assignments will assess your progress towards learning weekly learning objectives.
+Their format will vary depending on the learning objectives, from guided readings to data calculations to knot-tying practice.

-**Practical exam**
+**Practical and written exams**

 Summative assessments evaluate your learning and proficiency at the end of the course.
-The summative assessment in this course will take the form of a practical exam.
+The summative assessment in this course will take the form of a practical and written exam.
+The practical exam will assess your progress towards meeting practical skills-based learning objectives.
 We’ll schedule small group meetings in which you demonstrate your ability to properly calibrate instruments, collect samples, etc. Standard operating procedures (SOPs) will be provided for the practical exam.
+We'll also have an in-person written exam during finals week to assess your progress towards meeting content-oriented learning objectives.

+**Attendance and engagement self-assessment**

+This is a very hands-on and collaborative class.
+You can't demonstrate your ability to do coastal monitoring if you don't show up and engage with what we're doing.
+You know better than anyone how you're doing in this area, so at the mid-point and end of the semester, you'll reflect on your attendance and engagement and give yourself a grade in these areas.

+### Grading {-}

+Each assignment type will be weighted according to the list below.

+- 30% Homeworks
+- 30% Practical exam
+- 30% Written exam
+- 10% Attendance and engagement self-assessment

 ### Class policies {-}

 **Attendance**

-Since this is an ungraded course, I will not automatically dock your grade due to absences.
-However, when you write your mid-semester and final learning reflections, you should carefully consider how your attendance record - especially repeated absences - may have impacted your learning and, therefore, your grade.
+I will not automatically dock your grade due to absences.
+However, when you reflect on your attendance and engagement, you should carefully consider how your attendance record - especially repeated absences - may have impacted your learning and, therefore, your grade.
 If you need to miss class, first make sure to communicate this with me.
 Then check the class schedule to see what you missed, review relevant slides and activities, and complete missed assignments on your own.
-If group-based project work took place, be sure to communicate with your team ASAP to come up with a plan for how you will contribute.
-If you missed a quiz, it’s up to you to schedule a time with me to make it up (office hours are a great time for this).

 **Late work**